Mark Harris (author): Early life

+Career

 Journalism career

 Harris joined The Daily Item of Port Chester, New York, as a reporter in May 1944.
 A year later he accepted a position with PM in New York City but was fired after two months.

-In July 1945 he was hired by the International News Service and moved to St. Louis.
-While there, he met coworker Josephine Horen, whom he would marry in March 1946.
-After resigning in July 1946, he spent the next year and a half in a succession of short-lived journalism jobs in Albuquerque, New Mexico (Albuquerque Journal), Chicago (Negro Digest and Ebony), and New York (Park Row News Service).
+In July 1945, he was hired by the International News Service and moved to St. Louis.
+While there, he met coworker Josephine Horen, whom he married in March 1946.
+After resigning in July 1946, he spent the next year and a half in a succession of short-lived journalism jobs in Albuquerque (Albuquerque Journal), Chicago (Negro Digest and Ebony), and New York (Park Row News Service).

 Academic career

 In February 1948, Harris enrolled at the University of Denver, from which he received a Master's degree in English in 1951 as well as obtaining a PhD in American Studies from the University of Minnesota in 1956, writing his doctoral dissertation on the progressive writer and intellectual Randolph Bourne.

 After obtaining his doctorate, Harris began a long, productive career as a college educator.
 In September 1956, he was hired by the English department of San Francisco State College, where he taught until 1967.

 He went on to teach at several other universities, including Purdue University (1967–1970), California Institute of the Arts (1970–1973), the University of Southern California (1973–1975), and the University of Pittsburgh (1976–1980).

 In September 1980, he joined the faculty of Arizona State University, where he was a professor of English and taught in the creative writing program until his retirement in 2001.